Sign up now for FREE to read our insider reviews in full Sign Up Now

 Our View

-Headmaster Simon Marshall is a highly experienced educator, and a staunch ambassador of the ‘full’ education that Bancroft’s delivers in spades.
-Ambitious, competitive pupils (and parents), splendid buildings, an admirable academic output, all right there at the end of London’s Central line: Bancroft’s School could be said to have it all.
-Diversity is key here – economic, cultural, national – with an emphasis on scholarship in the widest sense: CCF and DofE, house drama, jazz band and art and design, a rich tapestry of cultures and backgrounds, as well as a healthy, happy attitude to learning.
+Ambitious, competitive pupils (and parents), splendid buildings, an admirable academic output, towards the top of London’s Central line: Bancroft’s School could be said to have it all.
+Diversity is key here – economic, cultural, national – with an emphasis on scholarship in the widest sense: CCF and DofE, house drama, jazz band, art and design, a rich tapestry of cultures and backgrounds, and a healthy, happy attitude to learning.

 Where is Bancroft's School?

-The site is refreshingly spacious for what is essentially a London senior school and although it is a fair walk from the nearest Tube station (Woodford), the school lays on a shuttle bus each morning.
+The site is refreshingly spacious for what is essentially a London senior school.
+It is a 15-minute walk from the nearest Tube station (Woodford), and the school has recently added three new and extensive bus routes, extending the catchment and bringing pupils from as far afield as Mile End, Epping and Romford.
 The impressive Great Hall sits beside a courtyard quad with a colonnaded walkway.
 Facilities are great, with a newly extended sixth-form common room with its own dining space, IT room and library.

 Headmaster at Bancroft's